mervebayer/Basic-Menu-Java-GUI/README.md

 When the program executes, a menu will appear (the menu must be displayed as JFrame).
 Then the user selects the following:
- Select the size of the beverage from a JComboBox (Small, Medium or Large).
+ //Select the size of the beverage from a JComboBox (Small, Medium or Large).
- Select the type of beverage from a JRadioButton group (Juice, Water, Tea or Cofee).
+ //Select the type of beverage from a JRadioButton group (Juice, Water, Tea or Cofee).
  -If Juice is selected, a JOptionPane must appear and from a dropdown menu, the user must choose one of Apple, Orange or Pineapple.